replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 ColorTvSdk.showAd(Placements.LEVEL_UP);
 ```

 Calling this method will show an ad for the placement you pass.
-Make sure you get the `adLoaded` callback first, otherwise the ad won't be played.
+Make sure you get the `onAdLoaded` callback first, otherwise the ad won't be played.

 !!! note ""
     It is recommended to set up multiple placements inside your app to maximize monetization and improve user experience.